We’re driving technology into proven platforms to create enhanced satellites that do more, cost less and get you to orbit faster.

 Nanosatellites can validate emerging technologies at a lower cost and higher risk proﬁle.
 Our buses provide the gateway for future capabilities in science and commercial exploration as reliability and mission technology continue to improve.
 LM 50 offers ﬂexible power management and can scale for a variety of operational concepts.
 Benefitting from the technology and experience of Tyvak, we bring a proven mission and spacecraft approach to both innovate and deliver new compact missions.

 Size: ~10X30 to ~20x40 cm rectangle

-This reconﬁgurable bus is inspired by our legacy of over 150 small satellite missions.
-This enhanced version costs 20-30% less with a suite of common products, can go to LEO and GEO orbits and can be delivered as quickly as 24 months from order.
+This reconﬁgurable bus is inspired by our legacy of over 150 small satellite missions and improved by use of a common architecture.
+This new product line costs less than its predecessors despite improved performance, and can deliver more vehicles per launch to LEO and GEO orbits.
+The LM 400 bus can be delivered as quickly as 24 months from order and requires minimal engineering for payload integration.
 It also features higher power and more maneuverable propulsion than other satellites in this class.